Contact the Orientation Office (5/19-8/30)

 Class of 2009

 Matt serves as the Orientation and Student Activities Coordinator.
 When he is not working Orientation, Matt works for Wilson Commons Student Activities advising the Academic Undergraduate Councils, Pre-Professional Organizations, Honor Societies and co-advising the Freshmen Fellows.
 Matt graduated from the University of Rochester in 2009, where he earned his BA in Political Science and Russian.
 He also completed the Take 5 Scholars program, studying Astronomy and Philosophy.
 After graduation, Matt worked in Washington, DC as a federal contractor.
 But he couldn't resist the opportunity to work for his alma mater.
 Originally from Coram, NY (Long Island), Matt is excited to call Rochester home.

 Dale Hess joined the CCAS staff in May 2014 after working the previous year as a lecturer in the Department of Earth and Environmental Sciences at the University of Rochester.
 Dale now serves as the Take Five Program administrator and is a member of the Orientation Team.
 He received his Ph.D. in Geology from the University at Buffalo after previously completing B.S. and M.S. degrees in Mechanical and Aerospace Engineering.
 In addition to his education in the United States, Dale studied in Norway and Canada as a visiting graduate student.
 Originally from the area, he is proud to call Rochester his home.

 Warner Class of 2014

 Meghan Phinney joined the CCAS staff in February 2014 as an Academic Adviser.
 Meghan helps coordinate the peer advising program, reviews Independent Study/Internship proposals, and is part of the Orientation staff,.
-She graduated with a B.S. in Communications from the College at Brockport in 2011 and went on to receive her Masters in Higher Education from the Warner School of Education at the University of Rochester this past May.
+She graduated with a B.S. in Communications from the College at Brockport in 2011 and went on to receive her Masters in Higher Education from the Warner School of Education at the University of Rochester in 2014.
 Meghan has prior experience working with new student orientation from serving as the Director of Orientation at the College at Brockport during the summer of 2013.
 Meghan is extremely passionate about helping incoming students and their families transition into college, so she is looking forward to meeting you all in the fall!